schne324/dragon-drop/README.md

 #### `container` _HTMLElement|Array_ (required)

-Either an single container element or an array of container elements.
+Either a single container element or an array of container elements.

 #### `options` _Object_ (optional)